BasicWolf/archived-kaylee/doc/src/foreword.rst

 but... seems it was too early for me in 2008, as I had just started learning Python and was not experienced in writing *good* code at all.

-Four years passed and I have returned to the idea of browser-based volunteer computing.
+Four years passed and I have returned to the idea of a browser-based crowd computing.
 Let me describe the situation, as it is in year 2012:

 * PCs are still alive but people prefer laptops to the old-fashioned towers.